TIA-Lab/pathcomp/README.md

 # PathComp
 PathComp is a web-based competition for school age participants.
 Participants are asked to "Beat the Pathologists" by annotating a series of WSI.
-The competition is compsed of four levels: Mild, Hot, Spicy and Superchater.
-Participants begins from Mild level and correctly annotates at least half of the cells so that they can continue to the next level.
+The competition includes four levels: Mild, Hot, Spicy and Supercharger of different difficulty.
+Each participant starts from the Mild level and has to correctly annotate at least half of the cells included in the image to proceed to the next level.

 # Getting Started
 First, install